-The Sentra compact sedan looks good at first glance but ultimately trails the class best.
-We got 29 mpg overall from the noisy 1.8-liter four-cylinder and CVT, which feels more like a regular automatic.
-The engine is noisy but road noise is relatively well-suppressed.
-The ride is steady but impacts are stiff over pavement imperfections.
-Handling is fairly responsive and proved secure at its limits but the steering is vague.
-The tall stance makes cabin access easy.
-Features content on the SV trim includes infotainment and a backup camera.
+The compact Sentra sedan looks good at first glance but ultimately trails the class best by quite a large margin.
+The 1.8-liter four-cylinder is mated to a CVT that feels more like an automatic, which is good.
+We measured a respectable 29-mpg overall.
+That engine is noisy, but road noise is relatively well-suppressed.
+The ride is steady, though pavement flaws deliver small, stiff impacts.
+Handling is fairly responsive and proved secure at its limits, but the steering feel is vague.
+A tall stance aids cabin access.
+Features on the SV trim include infotainment and a backup camera.
 A low-cost nav system is optional.
-Reliability has dropped to well below average.
-It also scored a poor in the IIHS small-overlap crash test.
+Negatives include well-below-average reliability, a low owner-satisfaction score, and a Poor score in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).